15 August 2011

 Arcitecta Shares Award

-Arcitecta is proud to be a joint recipient of the Don Walker Efficiency Award announced at the hic2011 e-Health and Health Informatics conference in Brisbane.
+Building on its data management focus and culture of collaboration, Arcitecta is pleased to have been a joint recipient of the Don Walker Efficiency Award announced at the hic2011 e-Health and Health Informatics conference in Brisbane.

 The award relates to the Clinical Viewer developed by Arcitecta in collaboration with Biogrid, which supports viewing cancer patient data across organisations over the Internet, and the joint recipients were Arcitecta, BioGrid Australia, the Ludwig Institute for Cancer Research, Radiation Oncology Victoria, the Royal Melbourne Hospital, and the University of Melbourne.